use prerequisites to save time

 Notice that the volume controls, vibrator, and logic board assembly all share the same number.
 This means that once you've removed the first two components, you can choose to remove any of the next three.
 The volume controls guide is not a prerequisite for the vibrator, because you don’t have to remove the volume controls to take out the vibrator.

-This can get tricky to keep track of in your head, so drawing a tree diagram showing the order components are removed from your device may be helpful:
+This can get tricky to keep track of in your head, so drawing a tree diagram showing the order components are removed from your device may be helpful (and time-saving):

 You can see that before you even get to the volume controls, you must go through the same steps that are found in the battery guide.
 The battery and front panel assembly guides are both prerequisites for the iPhone 5 Volume Controls guide.